 In all my lifting shoes I can just about touch the end of the shoe with my toes.
 There isn’t regular contact – but I know if I dropped half a size the shoe would absolutely be too short.
 This is the perfect length as it keeps the foot locked in place and minimises the chance of the heel slipping forward.

 Width wise we want the shoe nice and tight as we covered above.
-Length ways we really want the show to be just long enough to fit our foot.

 How snug is too snug?